Friedrich Adolph Haage - the first Kakteen-Haage

 Apprenticeship years: The queen of the night at the Saxon court

-When Friedrich Adolph Haage was born in 1796 as the son of Johann Nikolaus Haage and Katharine Barbara Nehrlich, the family had been gardening in Erfurt for one hundred years.
+When Friedrich Adolph Haage was born in 1796 as son of Johann Nikolaus Haage and Katharine Barbara Nehrlich, the family had been gardening in Erfurt for more than one hundred years.

-From this time the first connection of the Haage dynasty to cacti is documented: The young Friedrich Adolph takes over the care of the princely cactus collection at the Hofgärtnerei.
+From this time the first connection of the Haage dynasty to cacti is documented: The young Friedrich Adolph takes care of the royal cactus collection at the Hofgärtnerei.

-The Court Gardener's Office is responsible for the lavish design of the Court's garden festivals and for providing them with attractions.
-When the king wishes the "Queen of the Night" (Selenicereus grandiflorus) to flourish at one of these festivals, the court nursery under Seidel is faced with a challenge.
+The Court Gardener's Office is responsible for the lavish design of the Kings garden festivals and for providing them with attractions.
+When the king wishes the "Queen of the Night" (Selenicereus grandiflorus) to flower at coming festival, Heinrich Seidel is faced with a challenge.
 The plant had suffered frost damage last year and looks miserable.
-But Friedrich Adolph Haage succeeds, which hardly anyone had expected: just in time for the garden party, the Dresden "queen" has recovered thanks to his care and is in full bloom.
-Even today this would still be a masterpiece: the event in 1814, for example, goes down as a side note in the annals of the Dresden court.
+But Friedrich Adolph Haage succeeds, which hardly anyone had expected: just in time for the garden festival, the Dresden "queen" has recovered thanks to his care and is in full bloom.
+Even today this would still be a masterpiece: the event, in 1814 goes down as a side note in the annals of the Dresden court.

 Friedrich Adolph Haage is apparently not only an excellent cultivator, but also a skilled merchant.
 He has a fine sense for promising innovations.
 Its business is one of the first German retail nurseries to advertise in newspapers.
-Already in 1824, two years after the foundation of the company, the first mailing list of the Haage´schen nursery appears, which makes our company one of the co-founders of the mail order business in German horticulture.
+Already in 1824, two years after the foundation of the company, the first mailing list of the Haage nursery is published, which makes our company one of the co-founders of the mail order business in Germany.

 Friedrich Adolph's passion: cacti